GitSparTV/GitSparTV/lua-portfolio.md

 A series of addons that helps art and video makers to do job easier and faster.

-One of the biggest tool is LocRotScale -- tool to manipulate in-game objects like in Blender.
+One of the biggest tools is LocRotScale -- a tool to manipulate in-game objects like in Blender.

 https://user-images.githubusercontent.com/5685050/142083569-4f881a0a-9703-4bc1-bc21-5b7c304172cc.mp4